ebd622/az204/2_storage/README.md

 (under construction)
 # Develop for Azure storage

+* Develop solutions that use Cosmos DB storage
+* Develop solutions that use blob storage

 ### Types of storage accounts:

 * **General-purpose v2 accounts**: Basic storage account type for blobs, files, queues, and tables.
 Recommended for most scenarios using Azure Storage.